ag-cpp/digikam/core/libs/video/qtav/README.md

 TODO:

-* Use cmake to find DirectX dependencies (Native Windows only): x xaudio2
+* Use cmake to find DirectX and GDI+ dependencies (Native Windows only): x xaudio2
   - direct2d
   - dxva